Home Warranty Maintenance Requirements: What You Must Do

 Do all home warranty companies require preventive maintenance?

-Yes — virtually all home warranty contracts include language requiring homeowners to maintain covered systems and appliances per manufacturer guidelines.
-The specifics vary by provider, but failure to perform routine upkeep gives companies a valid reason to deny claims.
-Always read the maintenance obligations section of your contract before purchasing a plan, and understand exactly what's expected of you for each covered item.
+Virtually all home warranty contracts include language requiring homeowners to maintain covered systems and appliances per manufacturer guidelines.
+The specifics vary by provider, and a few (like American Home Shield) explicitly cover breakdowns caused by insufficient maintenance.
+However, most companies use lack of maintenance as a valid reason to deny claims, so always read the maintenance obligations section of your contract before purchasing a plan.

 What happens if I don't have maintenance records when I file a claim?

 Without documentation, your warranty provider may deny the claim by arguing the failure was caused by neglect rather than normal wear and tear.
-Some companies, like American Home Shield, are more lenient and may still cover repairs even with missing records.
-However, most providers will ask for proof of service during the claims review process, and "no records, no coverage" is a real risk with stricter companies.
+Some companies, like American Home Shield, are more lenient and cover items even without maintenance records.
+However, most 2026 providers now specifically request a dated invoice from a licensed professional during the claims review, and "no records, no coverage" is a real risk with stricter companies like Select Home Warranty, Choice, and Home Warranty of America.

 Can a home warranty be completely voided for skipping maintenance?